Rizwan Akhtar

-Lieutenant General Rizwan Akhtar HS  HI(M) (رضوان اختر) is a former three-star rank Pakistan Army general.
+Rizwan Akhtar HS  HI(M) (رضوان اختر) is a former three-star rank Pakistan Army general.
 He is a former spymaster who served as Director General of the ISI.
 He served from 8 November 2014 to 11 December 2016.
-On 8 Oct 2017, he announced his pre-mature retirement from the army.
+On 8 October 2017, he announced his pre-mature retirement from the army.

 Military career

 Rizwan Akhtar was commissioned in the Pakistan Army in the Frontier Force Regiment in September 1982.
 He commanded an infantry brigade and infantry division in the Federally Administered Tribal Areas (FATA) after serving as Operation and Planning Officer at Peshawar Corps.

-As Director General of the Pakistan Rangers in Sindh, Major General Rizwan Akhtar had been assigned with the task to lead the Karachi operation.
+As Director General of the Pakistan Rangers in Sindh, Major General Rizwan Akhtar was the Mastermind behind the Karachi Operation.
+Akhtar played a key role to restore normalcy in the Financial Capital which was reeling under high crime rate, gang-wars and terrorism.
+Rizwan Akhtar's successor Bilal Akbar took Karachi Operation to its logical end by completely bulldozing the armed wings of the political parties oiling gang war in the city, which contributing in the recovery of the city by which Karachi was declared one of the safest cities of the world by 2017.

 Akhtar is also considered to have extensive experience of counterinsurgency from a previous posting in the border region of South Waziristan.
 After getting promoted to the rank of Lieutenant General in September 2014, he was posted as Director General of the ISI.
 He was the President of the National Defence University but took pre-mature retirement from the army in October 2017.